 A backup copies all file data and metadata on a file share.
 The more data on the file share, the larger the backup and the more it costs.
-To backup only the data that you need to back up, we recommend organizing your data on separate file shares.
-This includes:
+To back up only the data that you need to back up, we recommend organizing your data on separate file shares, namely:

 - Storing critical data with different write patterns or with different backup requirements on different file shares.

 - Reducing the number of backups that you need to create by keeping similar data in one file share.